happyboomonster/Python-Game-Toolz/README.txt

 	A library which works similarly to the menu.py library, but for designing HUDs instead of menus.
  - controller.py
 	Useful for making a game with configurable controls so that both keyboards and controllers are supported.
-	At the moment, I have only tested keyboards, and the library is not very useful as of yet.
+	At the moment, I have only tested keyboards, but the library is at a point where it is useful for configurable controls.
  - GFX.py
 	A library with a Particle() class.
 The Particle() class is used to create basic 2D graphical effects onscreen.
 	The GFX engine is designed to work extremely well with screen scaling, and tile-based games.
+	I have recently implemented a GFX_Manager() class which has made it much more efficient to transmit particle effects over netcode.py's transmission methods.